jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Infinity Gems
 Set: Black Order
 **Owned By**
-Each of the six Infinity Gems has an "Owned by..." power which let
+Each of the six Infinity Gems has an "Owned by..." power which lets you play it for free on the appropriate character.
+For example, The Mind Gem can be played for free on The Grandmaster.
+You may notice that some of these powers refer to characters that aren't yet part of the game.
+Weird, right?

 # Invisible Boy
 Set: The Herald